davew-msft/blockchain-hackathon/labs/SmartContractIdeation/02-SmartContractsDefinedUseCase.md

 * a function to ingest the telemetry onto the blockchain
 * a function to transfer the responsibility of the item to the next counterparty on the chain
-* a function to say the contract is complete, the product arrived at its destination and the contract was in compliance
+* a function to say the contract is complete, the product arrived at its destination and the contract was in compliance the entire time

 Here are the functions that you can add to your smart contract: